 When the software does not terminate in the planned manner, safety or security is compromised, as failing in an unspecified way interferes with the alternative recovery features.
 In safety-related systems the results can be catastrophic: for other systems the result can mean failure of the complete system.

-For termination issues associated with multiple threads, multiple processors or interrupts also see 8.4 Concurrency – Directed termination [CGT] and 8.6 Concurrency – Premature Termination [CGS].
+For termination issues associated with multiple threads, multiple processors or interrupts also see and .
 Situations that cause an application to terminate unexpectedly or that cause an application to not terminate because of other vulnerabilities are covered in those vulnerabilities.

 6.39.2 Cross reference